Tornado climatology: Oceania

+Australia experiences about 30–80 tornadoes per year.
+The actual number is likely more, as tornadoes in remote regions may not be reported.
+Tornadoes in Australia are typically weak, though strong tornadoes have been observed.
+On 29 November 1992, an F4 tornado struck Bucca in Queensland.

-Australia has about 16 tornadoes per year – excluding waterspouts, which are common.
-In New Zealand, a tornado hit the northern suburbs of Auckland on 3 May 2011, killing one and injuring at least 16 people.
+New Zealand averages between 7 and 10 tornadoes annually, most of which are typically weak.
+A rare F3 tornado struck Motunui in Taranaki on 15 August 2004, killing two people and injuring two others.
+A deadly tornado hit the northern suburbs of Auckland on 3 May 2011, killing one and injuring at least 16 people.

 Time of occurrence

-Cyclonis systems
+Cyclonic systems

 Tornadoes are most common in spring and least common in winter.
 The seasonal transition during autumn and spring promotes the development of extratropical cyclones and frontal systems that support strong convective storms.
 Tornadoes are common in landfalling tropical cyclones, where they are focused in the right poleward section of the cyclone.
 Tornadoes can be spawned as a result of eyewall mesovortices, which persist until landfall.